lix479067-prog/Qun-Guan-Ji-Qi-Ren/replit.md

 - Includes trigger conditions and response templates

 *Activity Logs Table*
-- Records all bot and system activities
+- Records all bot and system activities with group context
+- Stores groupId, groupTitle, and targetUserName for detailed tracking
 - Categorizes by action type and status (success/error)
+- Indexed on timestamp and groupId for efficient querying
+- Automatic retention: logs older than 10 days are deleted daily at 3 AM
 - Provides audit trail for troubleshooting and monitoring

 **Storage Layer**